 What is the highest education level of your parent or guardian 1?
 What is the highest education level of your parent or guardian 2?
-(Select parent/guardian 1's level and parent/ guardian 2's level)
+(Select parent/guardian 1's level and parent/guardian 2's level)

 - O Less than high school

 - O High school graduate/GED

-- Business/technical school or certificate program
+- O Business/Technical school or certificate program

 - Some college, but no degree or certificate

 - Associate's degree (2 years)

 - O Bachelor's degree (4 years)

 - One or two years of graduate study (MA, MBA, etc.)

 - Doctorate or professional degree (PhD, MD, JD, etc.)

-Are your Right or Left Handed?
+Are you Right or Left Handed (for seating at the test center)?

-- Right Handed - Left Handed
+- O Right Handed - O Left Handed